DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/a-look-at-low-cost-tap-aggregation.markdown

 Et10 + Et11 will now receive any traffic sent to their relevant groups.

 ### Advanced features
-In the demo, we have a static input -> output allocation, in real life this can be software controlled or filter based.
+In the demo, we have a static input -> output allocation in real life this can be software controlled or filter based.

 We could also truncate packets to look at only their headers,